Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: Results

+We first evaluate the performance of our model in the (unconditional) prior sampling of plane Couette flow, focusing especially on dimensionality reduction.
+We train multiple $\beta$-VAEs with different numbers of latent degrees of freedom $d_\mathsf{z}$.
+For each configuration, a corresponding DiT is trained in the latent space.
+We evaluate six configurations with latent degrees of freedom of 4, 8, 16, 32, 64, and 96.
+The detailed shapes of the trained latent representations are provided in table~\ref{tab:vae_details} of appendix~\ref{subsec:app_VAE}.
+Higher-dimensional latent spaces ($d_{\mathsf{z}} > 96$) were found to be difficult to train, likely due to the increasing complexity of the represented dynamics, and are not pursued further.
+Identifying an efficient latent representation is essential for dimensionality reduction \citep{eivazi2022towards}.
+However, determining the minimal latent dimension for complex, multiscale flows remains challenging, and no universal criterion exists.
+Prior work has used various indicators \citep{linot2022data, vinograd2025reduced,zeng2024autoencoders}.
+Here, we select the latent dimension at which errors in the statistics level off, following the strategy of \citet{linot2023dynamics}.
 The reconstructed velocity fields resemble the DNS in terms of both vortical structures and mean quantities.
-The unconditionally generated fields reproduce the long streamwise streaks characteristic of plane Couette flow.
+The prior samples reproduce the long streamwise streaks characteristic of plane Couette flow.
 These streaks undergo waviness and subsequent breakdown, consistent with the DNS behaviour.
-Figure \ref{fig:contour_plots_16_degrees of freedom_unconditional} compares these characteristics for the DNS and the unconditionally generated sequence.
+Figure \ref{fig:contour_plots_16_degrees of freedom_unconditional} compares these characteristics for the DNS and the prior samples.
 We focus on the model with $d_{\mathsf{z}}=16$ in this figure, as later results indicate that turbulence statistics begin to degrade below this latent size.
 The DNS contains numerous quasi-streamwise vortices typical of wall-bounded turbulence.
 The generated fields exhibit fewer small-scale vortical structures.
 The reduced abundance of fine-scale vortical structures reflects the limited degrees of freedom imposed by the latent representation.
 Consequently, the generated flow primarily captures the dominant large-scale motions, while smaller-scale turbulent motions are weakened or absent due to the constrained latent representation.
 This results in flow fields that are qualitatively less rich in small-scale turbulent activity, as illustrated by the instantaneous $Q$-criterion iso-surface in figure \ref{fig:q-criteria}.

 While even low latent dimensions can reproduce general flow features and the mean velocity profile, only higher-dimensional latent spaces can faithfully represent the second- and higher-order statistics.
 We assess model performance and justify the selected latent dimension by evaluating standard turbulence statistics of the generated flow fields up to fourth order.
 We consider statistically stationary plane Couette flow and decompose the velocity field as $\boldsymbol{u} = \boldsymbol{\overline{u}} + \boldsymbol{u'}$, where $\overline{(\cdot)}$ denotes the mean velocity and $(\cdot)'$ the fluctuations.
 The velocity components $(u, v, w)$ correspond to the streamwise, wall-normal, and spanwise directions.
 All statistics are computed from an ensemble of 300 generated sequences and are averaged in time and over the homogeneous streamwise and spanwise directions.